Medal for Gallantry and Merit for Members of the Eastern Peoples

 Each version of both classes could be awarded either with swords for bravery or without swords for merit.

 The 1st class was only awarded to those who had already received the 2nd class although, exceptionally, the two classes could be awarded together.
 Women, for example nurses, were also eligible for the medal.

 From November 1942, German officers and NCOs serving with Ostvolk units were eligible for the 1st class and 2nd class in silver with swords, provided they held the corresponding class of the Iron Cross.
 In February 1944, German personnel became eligible for the 1st class and 2nd class without swords where they held the corresponding class of the War Merit Cross with swords.

-Wear of Nazi era awards was banned in 1945.
+The wearing of Nazi-era awards was banned in 1945.
 In 1957 the Eastern People's Medal was among the World War II decorations re-authorised for wear by the Federal Republic of Germany.
-While many awards were re-designed to remove the swastika, the original Eastern People's Medal could be worn unaltered as it did not bear this symbol.
+While many awards were redesigned to remove the swastika, the original Eastern People's Medal could be worn unaltered, as it did not bear this symbol.